Mdtero Mdtero

 Is translation mandatory?

 No. Translation is optional.
-The core product is the structured package that makes the next research step easier.
+The core product is the structured Markdown output that makes the next research step easier.

 How does payment work at launch?